Meredith Jones (author): Cosmetic surgery

 Jones was one of the four co-investigators on the Sea, Sand, Sun and Silicone project, along with David Bell (Professor of Cultural Geography at the University of Leeds), Elspeth Probyn (Professor of Gender and Cultural Studies at the University of Sydney, and Jones' supervisor in her BA(Honours) project) and Jacqueline Sanchez Taylor (Lecturer in Sociology, the University of Leicester), with the team leader being Ruth Holliday (Professor of Gender and Culture, the University of Leeds).
 The project examined reasons for travelling overseas to seek cosmetic surgery (so-called cosmetic surgery tourism, a kind of medical tourism) from Australia and the United Kingdom from the perspectives of patients, medical practitioners and carers, and tourist agents and guides.
 The project produced both a preliminary and final report for the Economic and Social Research Council, a part of UK Research and Innovation.
 The work led to three journal articles and two book chapters with Jones as an author, plus three other publications and nine conference proceedings.
 The project team have also written a book, Beautyscapes: Mapping Cosmetic Surgery Tourism, which was published by Manchester University Press in June 2019.

 The Sea, Sand, Sun and Silicone project has been written up by both by project members and discussed by mainstream media outlets, including in print by The Guardian and Therapy Today, on television in documentaries The Beauty Race, Change My Race, and The Nip Tuck Trip, and on BBC Radio 4, BBC Radio 5 Live, and ABC Radio National.

 Popular culture

 Jones has written articles about Keeping Up with the Kardashians for The Conversation and The Guardian newspapers, and in 2015 she organized "Kimposium," the world's first academic conference for scholarship on the Kardashians.
 She described the experience as having required her to "argue quite hard about the academic, social, and cultural significance of the Kardashians," and that she learned "too much about Twitter trolls who seem to hate academics and Kardashians in equal parts."
 The following year, she edited a Kardashian-themed edition of the journal Critical Studies in Fashion & Beauty (volume 7, issue 2), and wrote Je Suis Kim, the editorial for the issue.
 Jones is preparing a book about the Kardashians.

+Podcast

+In 2023 Jones launched a podcast based on her research titled The Beauty Chronicles.